Goodwill and Business Acquisition

 NOTE 5 – GOODWILL AND BUSINESS ACQUISITION

-The following table summarizes the consideration paid for American Robotics and the final allocation of the purchase consideration to the estimated fair value of the assets acquired and liabilities assumed at the acquisition date.
+The following table summarizes the consideration paid for Airobotics and the preliminary allocation of the purchase consideration to the estimated fair value of the assets acquired and liabilities assumed at the acquisition date.

 The goodwill represents the assembled workforce, acquired capabilities, and future economic benefits resulting from the acquisition.
 No portion of the goodwill is deductible for tax purposes.